ga4gh-rnaseq/schema/rnaget.md

 Cross-origin resource sharing (CORS) is an essential technique used to overcome the same origin content policy seen in browsers.
 This policy restricts a webpage from making a request to another website and leaking potentially sensitive information.
 However the same origin policy is a barrier to using open APIs.
 GA4GH open API implementers should enable CORS to an acceptable level as defined by their internal policy.
 For any public API implementations should allow requests from any server.

 GA4GH is publishing a [CORS best practices document](https://docs.google.com/document/d/1Ifiik9afTO-CEpWGKEZ5TlixQ6tiKcvug4XLd9GNcqo/edit?usp=sharing), which implementers should refer to for guidance when enabling CORS on public API instances.

-## Responsible data sharing

-The GA4GH promotes secure, federated and ethical approaches to data sharing.
-For a discussion of the nature of RNA expression data, the importance of sharing expression data and some of the privacy considerations to be aware of please refer to the [Ethics Toolkit for Sharing Gene Expression Data from RNA Sequencing](https://docs.google.com/document/d/1QeiYFkJDE81Bdl88LEYH0R6fQ-BgOQiKz0-dqaZqeWE).

 ## API Methods